Epistimio/orion/docs/src/install/gettingstarted.rst

 It's worth to take a look at the :doc:`configuration system </user/config>` to learn more about how to make the most out of Oríon and define precise behaviors for your algorithms and experiments.

-Explore the :doc:`User Manual </user/overview>`, oríon is simple from the outside but is feature rich!
+Explore the :doc:`User Manual </user/overview>`, Oríon is simple from the outside but is feature rich!
 We also have a few tutorials available.
-If you're a researcher or develop you might be interested to :doc:`contribute </developer/overview>` or develop your own :doc:`algorithms plugins
+If you're a researcher or developper you might be interested to :doc:`contribute </developer/overview>` or develop your own :doc:`algorithms plugins
 </plugins/base>`!